-Pre-notification contacts are considered by the Authority to be confidential.
+Phases 1 and 2.
 Notifying parties must identify in the notification and in responses to additional requests information that in their view should remain confidential and submit a non-confidential version of these documents (without which the notification or response may be declared incomplete).
 Should the Authority accept the request for confidentiality, the information will not be disclosed to third parties.
 Authority officials are subject to obligations of professional secrecy under the Statutes of the Authority and are subject to the provisions of the Criminal Code on breach of secrecy by public servants.

-A non-confidential version of the decisions on merger control is usually published in the Competition Authority's website further to consultation with the notifying party.
+Decision.
+A non-confidential version of final decisions on merger control is usually published in the Competition Authority's website further to consultation with the notifying party.
 In more complex cases, the Authority has also made available non-confidential versions of certain documents in the file, such as economic reports.

-After the review procedure is closed, the non-confidential version of the file may be accessed by any person, under the "open file" principle of Law 46/2007.
+"Open file".
+After the review procedure is closed by a final decision no longer subject to appeal, the non-confidential version of the file may be accessed by any person, under the "open file" principle of administrative law, as implemented by Law 46/2007, of 24 August 2007.